kihikoa/Portfolio/README.md

-# Portfolio Page for Graduate School Applications
+# Portfolio Page for Angela Kihiko

 Welcome to my GitHub portfolio page!
 This repository showcases my work, projects, and experience relevant to my applications for graduate programs.
 Below, you will find a detailed overview of the key components and projects included in this portfolio.